7 Characteristics of a Culture of Engagement

 When people care about their work, they take ownership of issues that they come across and don’t just ignore problems.
 What does this look like in practical terms?

-- People feel comfortable raising issues to management
+- People feel comfortable raising issues with management

 - Employees know problems will be addressed and not left untouched